Reliability in Azure Cognitive Search

 Back up and restore alternatives

-Because Azure Cognitive Search isn't a primary data storage solution, Microsoft doesn't provide a formal mechanism for self-service backup and restore.
-However, you can use the index-backup-restore sample code in this Azure Cognitive Search .NET sample repo to back up your index definition and snapshot to a series of JSON files, and then use these files to restore the index, if needed.
+A business continuity strategy for the data layer usually includes a restore-from-backup step.
+Because Azure AI Search isn't a primary data storage solution, Microsoft doesn't provide a formal mechanism for self-service backup and restore.
+However, you can use the index-backup-restore sample code in this Azure AI Search .NET sample repo to back up your index definition and snapshot to a series of JSON files, and then use these files to restore the index, if needed.
 This tool can also move indexes between service tiers.

 Otherwise, your application code used for creating and populating an index is the de facto restore option if you delete an index by mistake.
 To rebuild an index, you would delete it (assuming it exists), recreate the index in the service, and reload by retrieving data from your primary data store.